Abhinavd2004/ACM-Cyber-Tasks/Forensics/README.md

-# **Forensics Task: Dam Identification and ZIP File Password Cracking**
+# Forensics Tasks: Dam Location Identification and ZIP File Password Cracking

-## **Overview**
+## 📖 Overview
-This task is part of the **Cyber ACM Forensics Challenge**.
-It involves two key objectives:
-1. **Identifying a dam** using clues and forensic techniques.
-2. **Cracking a password-protected ZIP file** to extract its contents.

-The challenge focuses on basic forensic skills like pattern recognition, clue-based searches, and password-cracking techniques using wordlists.
+This repository contains forensic tasks aimed at identifying the location of a dam and cracking the password of a ZIP file.
+The tasks were completed using Python scripts and various libraries to enhance investigative skills and demonstrate practical applications in cybersecurity.

 ---

-## **Task 1: Dam Identification**

-### Objective:
-Identify the correct dam based on the clues provided.
-The clues may involve geographic, historical, or visual information that points to a specific dam.

-### Approach:
-1. **Gather clues** from the provided task file or images.
-2. Use **search engines** or **map tools** like Google Maps and perform reverse image search to match the clues to real-world data.

-### Tools:
+## 🔍 Tasks Completed

+### 1. **Dam Location Identification**

+- **Objective:** Identify the location of a specific dam using geographical coordinates.
+- **Methodology:**
+  - Utilized latitude and longitude values obtained through decoding processes (e.g., Base64 decoding).
+  - Mapped the coordinates using Google Maps to pinpoint the location.
+- **Coordinates Used:**
+  - Latitude: `10.854753988372662`
+  - Longitude: `76.66236870807573`
+- **Location Identified:** Malampuzha Dam

+### 2. **ZIP File Password Cracking**

+- **Objective:** Develop a Python script to crack the password of a ZIP file.
+- **Tools Used:**
+  - `zipfile` module (part of Python's standard library)
+  - `itertools` module for generating potential passwords
-- Web browsers
+- **Methodology:**
-- Search engines (Google, Bing)
+  - Created a script that iterates through a wordlist to attempt password combinations.
+  - Implemented error handling to identify successful password entries.
-- Reverse image search
+- **Script:**
+  - Refer to the `zip_cracker.py` file in this repository.

 ---

-## **Task 2: ZIP File Password Cracking**

-### Objective:
-Crack the password of the given ZIP file to access its contents.

-### Approach:
-1. Use Script to open the zip file by cracking the password.
-2. A **wordlist** may be used to automate the password-guessing process.